-There is a collaborative and well-coordinated community based planning process seeking to ensure the needs of individuals who are homeless or at-risk of homelessness within the County are being met.
+There is a collaborative, well-coordinated, and community-based planning process, which seeks to ensure the needs of individuals who are homeless or at-risk of homelessness within the County are being met.
 The County provides a continuum of housing and services including prevention, outreach, and supportive services, as well as emergency, transitional, permanent housing, and rapid re-housing.
-ACDS, with support from the Department of Social Services (DSS), coordinates the Continuum of Care (CoC) planning group, referred to as the Anne Arundel and Annapolis Coalition to End Homelessness (Homeless Coalition).
+ACDS, with support from the Department of Social Services (DSS), coordinates the Continuum of Care (CoC) planning group, also referred to as the Anne Arundel and Annapolis Coalition to End Homelessness (Homeless Coalition).
 The Homeless Coalition is responsible for developing the competitive CoC application and for developing the plan to end homelessness in Anne Arundel County.

-The Homeless Coalition consists of over 50 County and City of Annapolis agencies, concerned citizens, homeless service providers, community-based organizations serving special needs population, as well as others with interests and roles in ending homelessness in the County.
+The Homeless Coalition consists of over 50 County and City of Annapolis agencies, concerned citizens, homeless service providers, community-based organizations serving the special needs population, as well as others with interests and roles in ending homelessness in the County.

 The Homeless Coalition has continually supported the County's successful applications for federal funds and the development of new programs and services to address the needs of the homeless population.
-For example, the County applied for federal fiscal year 2019 funds from HUD and was awarded \$2,385,199 in competitive CoC funds.
+In response to the COVID-19 crisis, HUD did not facilitate a competitive process for federal fiscal year 2020 CoC funds.
+Instead, all previously funded projects were funded.
+The CoC allocation for federal fiscal year 2020 for Anne Arundel County will be \$2,459,396.
 These funds will primarily be used to provide housing for chronically homeless individuals and families.
-The Homeless Coalition members also played an active role in the development of the Anne Arundel County Consolidated Plan: FY 2021 - FY 2025, as well as providing input in the development of this Action Plan.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs